-All articles in the journal are commissioned by the Editorial Board.
-However, the Board will consider speculative proprosals and will commission the article in full if the topic you propose fits in with the aims and scope of the journal and with other commissioned articles.
+All articles in the journal are commissioned by the TOG Editorial Board.
+However, the Board will consider speculative proposals, and will commission the article in full if the topic you propose fits in with the aims and scope of the journal and with other commissioned articles.

 - A 200-word summary of the proposed paper

-- Up to five key references that will be cited in the paper
+- Up to 5 key references that will be cited in the paper

 For each author, please include their relevant experience in the field and up to five publications (in order of relevance).
 You do not have to be a published author to write for TOG, but it is important that at least one member of the author group has published before.
 All papers require at least one author to be at consultant or equivalent level in their specialty.

 Please read the instructions to authors (PDF 475kb) for further details.